 The usual suspects have taken Amazon’s 25th birthday as the excuse to rehash accusations that the company is under-paying tax.
 Jeremy Corbyn’s message of ‘many happy tax returns’ was at least witty, but it still shows little grasp of basic economics, let alone how the tax system actually works.
 Unfortunately, the Conservative government also seems determined to exploit these misunderstandings with its own proposals for a ‘Digital Services Tax’.

 Let’s deal briefly first with Amazon.
 I don’t claim to be an expert on the company’s tax affairs, unlike half of Twitter.
-I suggest that anyone with hard evidence that Amazon is under-paying tax should contact HMRC, rather than troll me.
+Indeed, I suggest that anyone with hard evidence that Amazon is under-paying tax should contact HMRC, rather than troll me.
 But it’s not difficult to spot some pretty elementary mistakes in much of the commentary.

 For example, unfavourable comparisons are often made between the sales that Amazon makes in the UK, and the corporation tax it pays here.
 This is daft, because corporate taxes are paid on profits, not turnover.
 Any online marketplace might see a lot of business transacted between third parties on its website, but still be working on small profit margins, or even at a loss.